 The preliminary allocation of the consideration transferred is subject to potential adjustments.
-Balances subject to adjustment are primarily tax-related matters, including the tax basis of acquired assets and liabilities, and the settlement of net working capital.
+Balances subject to adjustment are primarily tax-related matters, including the tax basis of acquired assets and liabilities.
 During the measurement period, we may record adjustments to the provisional amounts recognized in our initial accounting for the acquisition.
 We expect the allocation of the consideration transferred to be final within the measurement period (up to one year from the acquisition date).
-There were no measurement period adjustments recorded during the three months ended March 31, 2022.
+There were no measurement period adjustments recorded during the three and six months ended June 30, 2022.

-Pro forma financial information has not been presented for the KPI Ninja acquisition as the impact to our condensed consolidated financial statements was not material.
-The amount of revenue attributable to the acquired business of KPI Ninja was not material to our condensed consolidated statement of operations for the three months ended March 31, 2022.
-Income (loss) information for KPI Ninja after the acquisition date through March 31, 2022 is not presented as the KPI Ninja business was integrated into our operations immediately following the acquisition and is impracticable to quantify.
+The amount of revenue attributable to the acquired business of KPI Ninja was not material to our condensed consolidated statement of operations for the three and six months ended June 30, 2022.
+Income (loss) information for KPI Ninja after the acquisition date through June 30, 2022 is not presented as the KPI Ninja business was integrated into our operations immediately following the acquisition and is impracticable to quantify.